Skaytacium/wrauth/docs/config.md

 # REQUIRED: site admins, who can control all peers
 admins:
   # MINIMUM: 1
-    # EITHER: REQUIRED: the addresses to allow admin access to
+    # EITHER: REQUIRED: the address to allow admin access to
-  - ips: '172.16.0.10'
+  - ip: '172.16.0.10/32'
-    # OR: REQUIRED: the public key(s) to allow admin access to
+    # OR: REQUIRED: the public key to allow admin access to
   - pubkey: 'MJ6JoquFLTf419V5dzkcV1z8TY8SIuPyaSH/1SBBP1o='
-    # OR: REQUIRED: the user to match
+    # OR: REQUIRED: the user to allow admin access to
   - user: 'admin'
-    # OR: REQUIRED: the group to match
+    # OR: REQUIRED: the group to allow admin access to
   - group: 'admins'
 ```